SmartTokenLabs/TokenScript/doc/design_paper.md

 The remarkable blockchain speculations that took place in 2017 - 2018 brought everyone's attention to crypto tokens.
 As we bought and sold them, we forgot their intended purpose was to be used; this is analogous to the housing bubble in which people forgot that houses were not merely speculative assets but rather a place to live.

 To provide a practical use of the blockchain, we must understand its utility to the world economy and the internet.
-The authors of this paper are technical experts who went through years of study and exploration into its applications both via financial institutions and startups.
-With this experience, we came to realise that the blockchain has **two primary functions** which we will elaborate further in this paper.
+The authors of this paper are technical experts who went through years of study and experimentation into its applications both via financial institutions and startups.
+With this experience, we came to realise that the blockchain has **two primary functions**:

+- providing a frictionless market; and

+- integrating the web

 Despite the great folly in 2017-2018, it is not a bad thing to initially focus on tokens.
 Tokens, as the authors will elaborate, are the enabler of the two primary functions.
 We define the technique to make it happen in "Tokenisation".

 Previous efforts in this industry primarily focused on enriching the capacity of the technology.
 This paper will focus on tokenisation and introduce a standardisation effort known as TBML (Token Behaviour Markup Language) which will make the blockchain technical stack complete, providing utility for the economy and the internet.

-## Join the game

-Please join our work at xxx.
-A Yellow Paper to guide implementors to use TBML for their tokens and dapps will take months to make, but a work in progress is always available online.
+Please join our work at tokenscript.org - when it is set-up of course.
+A Yellow Paper to guide implementors to use TBML for their tokens and dapps will take months to make.
+However, we keep the process open.
 Participate now to avoid the draft language specification being made without consideration your token model.

+## Abstract

+We recognise the blockchain technology's utility in providing a frictionless market and integrating the web.
+This is done through tokenization.
+Tokenized rights can be traded on the market and integrated across systems, forming a frictionless market and allowing free integration.

+Today, the way tokens are accessed, rendered and transacted are scattered across Dapps and Smart Contracts.
+If all knowledge about a token is in a dapp, the dapp has to participate in the marketization and all integrations of that token, recreating data interoperability, security and availability barrier - exactly the same set of issues that prevented tokenisation before blockchain was invented.

+Tokenscript is a method to abstract out the token information, access methods and UI rendering so that they can be efficiently marketized and used for integration.

 \pagebreak

 # Introduction: What does blockchain *do*?